 Lower Taxes May Be Wrong

 The assumption that your taxes will drop during retirement could be totally incorrect.
-After all, if your retirement income level is similar to pre-retirement income then where will the tax relief come from?
-In addition, growing budget deficits at all levels of government combined with entitlement program problems indicates a greater likelihood of rising tax rates rather than falling tax rates.
+After all, if your retirement income level is similar to pre-retirement income, then where will the tax relief come from?
+In addition, growing budget deficits at all levels of government combined with entitlement program problems indicate a greater likelihood of rising tax rates rather than falling tax rates.

 Spending Statistics Misrepresent Real Spending

 Many research studies have been conducted on the spending patterns of the elderly.
-One of the more famous studies comes from Ty Bernicke in the Journal of Financial Planning where he cites numbers from the U.S. Department of Labor’s Consumer Expenditure Survey indicating that retirees spend less as they age.
+One of the more famous studies comes from Ty Bernicke in the Journal of Financial Planning, where he cites numbers from the U.S. Department of Labor’s Consumer Expenditure Survey indicating that retirees spend less as they age.
 A typical 75-year-old spends about half as much as the average 45-to-54-year-old.
 Overall, spending declines about 25% each decade from age 55 to 75.

-This appears to be conclusive evidence that spending does in fact decline with age during retirement; however, there are a couple of major flaws in the research.
-The first problem results from these figures failing to include long term care costs.
-You can solve that problem with insurance but there is no solution to the next problem…
+This appears to be conclusive evidence that spending does, in fact, decline with age during retirement; however, there are a couple of major flaws in the research.
+The first problem results from these figures failing to include long-term care costs.
+You can solve that problem with insurance, but there is no solution to the next problem…

-Bernicke’s analysis was based on a snapshot in time thus it only compares nominal dollar spending and does not adjust for inflation.
-In other words, it compares the spending habits of a 75 year old today to the spending habits of a 45 year old on the same day.
+Bernicke’s analysis was based on a snapshot in time.
+Thus, it only compares nominal dollar spending and does not adjust for inflation.
+In other words, it compares the spending habits of a 75-year-old today to the spending habits of a 45-year-old on the same day.

 The problem with this approach is it fails to adjust spending for inflation.
-A mere 3% inflation will double spending in just 25 years which will more than offset the expected reduction claimed by Bernicke’s research.
+A mere 3% inflation will double spending in just 25 years, which will more than offset the expected reduction claimed by Bernicke’s research.
 In fact, it could potentially cause an increase in spending – contrary to what his research would imply.

-A More Accurate Approach For Determining How Much Money You Need To Retire
+A More Accurate Approach for Determining How Much Money You Need to Retire

 In summary, you would be wise to forget the oversimplified rules of thumb when trying to figure out how much money to retire.
-Your financial security is at stake and you deserve better.
+Your financial security is at stake, and you deserve better.
 Instead, it is far more prudent to develop a realistic budget for your retirement spending based on your actual retirement plans.
 You don’t have to make it perfect because nobody can predict the future, but you do want to make it as accurate as you can.

-That means you will need to add that expense into your budget for a decade or two before removing it.
-If you have long term care insurance then add the premiums as an expense into your budget, and if you don’t then build a cushion into your savings for self-insurance.
+That means you will need to add that expense to your budget for a decade or two before removing it.
+If you have long-term care insurance, then add the premiums as an expense into your budget, and if you don’t, then build a cushion into your savings for self-insurance.
 In short, develop a plan for retirement and then develop a budget to reflect your plan.

-When you complete the budgeting process you may be happily surprised to learn you only need 60% of pre-retirement income making you better off than expected – or your dreams could require 140% of pre-retirement income causing a challenge.
+When you complete the budgeting process, you may be happily surprised to learn you only need 60% of pre-retirement income, making you better off than expected – or your dreams could require 140% of pre-retirement income, causing a challenge.
 This is key to your financial security because the difference between these two numbers can either break the back of your retirement savings or make a meager nest egg look plentiful.
 Because the range of outcomes is so wide and the stakes are so high, the only realistic solution is to replace the rule of thumb with a carefully developed retirement budget based on your unique needs to figure out how much you really need for retirement.

 It is the only prudent thing to do.

 About The Author

-Todd R. Tresidder is a financial coach who blogs about retirement planning, wealth building and investment strategy.
-He wrote the book How Much Money Do I Need To Retire teaching you how to overcome the hidden problems behind retirement calculators that threaten your financial security.
+Todd R. Tresidder is a financial coach who blogs about retirement planning, wealth building, and investment strategy.
+He wrote the book How Much Money Do I Need To Retire, teaching you how to overcome the hidden problems behind retirement calculators that threaten your financial security.